pierrelasse/YimStuff/docs/SussySptInstallation.md

 # SussySpt Installation

+*The script is made for [YimMenu](https://github.com/YimMenu/YimMenu) and does not work on other menus.*

 1) Download [SussySpt.lua](https://github.com/pierrelasse/YimStuff/releases/download/v1.4.4/SussySpt.lua)
 2) Open your scripts folder at `%appdata%/YimMenu/scripts/`
 3) Drop the downloaded file inside the folder